- This event has passed.

 An afternoon mini-conference “Celebrating Engineering History” will be held on Thursday 15 August 2019, from 1pm until 5pm, at the Royal Historical Society of Victoria.
 The mini-conference is organised by Engineering Heritage Victoria in partnership with the RHSV.

-Victoria has many outstanding world-leading engineering works, but many of these achievements are not well documented, or have been forgotten, and need to be celebrated.
+Victoria has many outstanding world-leading engineering works, but many of these achievements are not well documented or have been forgotten, and need to be re-discovered and celebrated.